wards999/OneThemer/README.md

 # OneThemer

-This application has been designed to help customise existing OneCommander themes visually - rather than modifying xaml in a text editor.\
+This application has been designed to help customise existing One Commander themes visually - rather than modifying xaml in a text editor.\
 The focus is purely on color changes, so for other theme changes you'll still need to get your hands dirty :)
 \
+\
+Background:
+One Commander V3 is a fantastic file manager for Windows 10 and Windows 11.
+Please see https://www.onecommander.com/ for more information.
 \

 How to use:
 Download and unzip the main file\
 Launch OneThemer.exe\